orbitdb/repo-template/README.md

 ### Benchmarks
 - [ ] Are there benchmarks?
+- [ ] Did you run the benchmarks before / after the change or PR?

 ### Examples
 - [ ] Is there an example folder with usage examples?